 Jessica Trisko Darden

-Dr. Trisko Darden is the author of Aiding and Abetting: U.S. Foreign Assistance and State Violence and co-author of Insurgent Women: Female Combatants in Civil Wars.
-Her third, co-authored book, Women as War Criminals: Gender, Agency, Justice, examines high profile cases of women’s involvement in and prosecution for wartime violence, including genocide and crimes against humanity.
-She is also the author of multiple policy reports on countering violent extremism for the American Enterprise Institute and has recently conducted research on women’s roles in violent extremist groups in Bosnia, Kosovo, and Ukraine.
+Dr. Trisko Darden is the author of Aiding and Abetting: U.S. Foreign Assistance and State Violence.
+She is the co-author of two books that focus on women as agents of political violence, including racially and ethnically motivated violent extremism.
+Insurgent Women: Female Combatants in Civil Wars examines women’s participation in civil conflicts in Colombia, Ukraine and the Kurdish regions of the Middle East.
+Women as War Criminals: Gender, Agency, and Justice examines high profile cases of women’s involvement in and prosecution for wartime violence, including genocide and crimes against humanity.